Tudat/tudat/tutorials/tudatFeatures/accelerationSetup/frameworkAcceleration.rst

 This is a double map (with twice a string as a key).
 The two levels correspond to the names of bodies undergoing an acceleration (first key) , and those for bodies exerting an acceleration (second key).
 This allows any number of bodies to be propagated, undergoing any number (and type) of accelerations from any number of bodies.
 For a given environment, most acceleration models are completely defined by:

-    - Type of acceleration model (a list is provided in the AvailableAcceleration enum in Tudat/Astrodynamics/BasicAstrodynamics/accelerationModelTypes.h.
+    - Type of acceleration model (a list is provided in the :class:`AvailableAcceleration` enum in ``Tudat/Astrodynamics/BasicAstrodynamics/accelerationModelTypes.h``).
     - Name of body undergoing acceleration
     - Name of body exerting acceleration

-For instance, when using the following:
+For instance, when using the following from the :ref:`walkthroughsUnguidedCapsuleEntry`:

 .. code-block:: cpp